- Yourself, if possible, your parent or guardian

 No. The FAFSA must be filled out every year you plan to attend college.
 Your application information is saved online from year-to-year, making it easier to complete.

 Yes, you can fill out the FAFSA online.
-You can sign the FAFSA electronically with an FSA ID, or print out, sign and mail in a paper signature page (You will be able to fill out and electronically submit the FAFSA at College Goal Oregon if you choose to).
+You can sign the FAFSA electronically with an FSA ID, or print out, sign and mail in a paper signature page.